Chapter 2

 He liked making them laugh.

-But he went to St Anne's Catholic Church on Sunday mornings.
+But he went to St Anne's Roman Catholic Church on Sunday mornings, with his mam and dad and he wasn't going to change that.

-Finbar already knew about the addendum to the Lord's Prayer and as he was attending a Protestant School, he went to St John's Convent, every Saturday morning.
+Finbar already knew about the addendum to the Lord's Prayer and as he was attending a Protestant School, to account for this his parents sent him to St John's Convent, every Saturday morning.

 He didn't answer and didn't go to the Life Boys again.